How to use a combination square set

 He didn’t want to nail them so came up with the idea of this product to fit the face frames so he could attach them without the fixings wouldn’t show.

 So the present product was the development of the original “Craig’s Jig” to the present product now available..

 It has a multitude of applications for Jobsite or Household use.

-There are a number of criticisms regarding its not being square but if they had looked at the photo it was obvious that there could be some play in the fixing..
+Due to a number of criticisms regarding its not square.
+However if they look at the photo its obvious that some play in the fixing..

 Those at the top 5 stars realised and used the product for what it is.

 PEC 12″ 4R 4 piece combination machinist square with reversing protractor marked with 1/32″, 1/64″, 1/8″, 1/16″